mateoguzmana/react-native-next-monorepo/README.md

 ![Repository Banner](https://i.imgur.com/wPdflX8.png[/img])

-This is a basic monorepo for React Native and Next.js.
+This is a basic monorepo for React Native and Next.js using React Native Web to share components across the packages.

+Note that this project doesn't use Expo, if you are looking for that there are other alternatives out there.

 ## Getting Started